usnistgov/ndn-dpdk/mgmt/README.md

 The default Unix stream socket is reachable by root only, as a form of protection.
 Client processes should start as root and open the socket, then drop root privileges if desired.

+Clients are responsible for ensuring the RPC requests satisfy the schema and other API requirements.
+Sending invalid RPC requests may trigger undefined behavior in NDN-DPDK, such as crashing.

 ## RPC Client (TypeScript)

 `makeMgmtClient` function reads "MGMT" environment variable and constructs an RPC client to interact with NDN-DPDK management.